okeeffed/cheat-sheets/Angular2-Basics.md

 After creation of this component, it should be imported to `app.module.ts` and added to the declarations property.

+Because there will probably be many components, we will create a barrel to work as the middle man.

 ```javascript
 // entry-list ts
 import { Components } from '@angular/core';